🐝 The Great British Sewing Bee 🐝

 Maggie O’Farrell was born in Northern Ireland in 1972, and grew up in Wales and Scotland.
 She now lives in London with her family.
 Her debut novel, After You’d Gone, was published to international acclaim and won a Betty Trask Award, while her third, The Distance Between Us, won the 2005 Somerset Maugham Award.

 This Must Be the Place is published by Tinder Press and is available online and from all good booksellers.
-We have 50 copies to giveaway: if you do receive one, we need you to add your questions and comments for Maggie to the thread (coming soon!) by the end of May so please ONLY apply if this timeframe works for you.
+If you do receive a free copy, we need you to add your questions and comments for Maggie to the thread by the end of May.